Other Treatments for Scoliosis

-Your child will be asked to wear the brace for 16 to 23 hours a day, and will be given special exercises to maintain lung function.
+Your child will be asked to wear the brace for 16 to 23 hours a day.
+Exercises will also be given to help maintain lung function.

 This brace covers the entire torso.
 It has an area to rest the chin and a headrest for the back of the head.
-One flat bar travels down the front, and two flat bars travel down the back.
-This type of brace is used for scoliosis occurring at any point along the spine.
+One flat bar travels down the front.
+Two flat bars travel down the back.
+This type of brace is used for scoliosis that happens at any point along the spine.

 Thoracolumbosacral Orthosis (TLSO) or Boston Brace

-This brace is a bit less chunky and noticeable than the Milwaukee brace.
-It does not extend up under the chin or behind the head.
-Instead, it stays under the arms and wraps around the back, rib cage, lower back, and hips.
+This brace does not extend under the chin or behind the head.
+It stays under the arms and wraps around the back, rib cage, lower back, and hips.

 Charleston Bending Brace

-Researchers are still looking into this new type of brace that consists of a cotton vest and adjustable bands.
-Its effectiveness is still being evaluated.
+This is a new type of brace that consists of a cotton vest and adjustable bands.

-A treatment called serial casting may be an option for some infants and children.
-It involves applying the cast around the chest and abdomen and changing it every 3-6 months.
-Doing so immobilizes the trunk, which may straighten the spine.
+Serial casting may be an option for some infants and children.
+A cast is applied around the chest and belly.
+It is changed every 3 to 6 months.
+It keeps the trunk still.
+This may straighten the spine.
 Casting is done with anesthesia.
 This helps your child's spine relax so the doctor can reposition it before the cast is applied.
 Serial casting can delay surgery until a later age in children whose spine still needs to be treated.